fusioncharts/dev_centre_docs/chart-guide/standard-charts/candlestick-chart.md

 * Integrated price and volume plot, where the volume plot can be turned on or off.

-* Multiple chart options for price plotting - candlestick / bar / line.
+* Multiple chart options for price plotting - candlestick/bar/line.

 * Interactive tooltip and customizable hover bar.